To-day I want the sky,

 To where the lilies are.

-We are busy working to bring Edward Thomas's "The Lofty Sky" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edward Thomas's "The Lofty Sky" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Lofty Sky" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.